kineticstoolkit/kineticstoolkit_doc/src/dev_rules.md

 # Development rules

-This page is an attempt to guide future collaborators in co-developing Kinetics Toolkit.
-We will start with the first and most important rule:

 ## Rule 1: Code of conduct

 Developing should be fun for everyone, and anybody who wants to contribute should be welcomed, guided and respected.
 As for any collective developement, ideas can clash, friction can happen, and compromises can or cannot be done.
 However, despite this possible friction, it is of the utmost importance to stay polite, inclusive and respectful.